jmagman/flutter-wiki/Compiling-the-engine.md

 Note these instructions assume use of `x64`, if `arm64` is needed then just substitute as appropriate.

+Note these instructions assume the use of the $FUCHSIA_DIR and $ENGINE_DIR environment variables.
+These point to the root of your Fuchsia source tree and the root of the flutter engine source tree (src/ in your flutter gclient checkout) respectively.

 ### Fuchsia Source Checkout

 Testing the Fuchsia embedding requires a Fuchsia source checkout.
 To get one, go to https://fuchsia.dev/fuchsia-src/get-started and follow the instructions to sync and build a Fuchsia checkout.
 The `workstation` (e.x. `fx set workstation.nuc`) product uses Flutter as its primary shell and is the primary way of testing Flutter on Fuchsia changes.